-We continue to invest in the practice skills of Frontline fellows who remain in social work.
+The Fellowship invests in the practice skills of fellows who remain in social work.
 This includes developing their direct work and leadership capabilities.
-Excellent practice skills are essential for outstanding social workers, and we will continue to support fellows in the approaches in which we have trained them.
+Excellent practice skills are essential for great social workers and we will continue to support fellows in the approaches in which we have trained them.

 Practice Zone in action

-Frontline fellows have the skills and ability to positively influence policy for vulnerable children and families, and the social work sector more broadly.
-We are always interested in hearing suggestions for how we can support fellows to do so.
+Frontline fellows are equipped with the skills and experience to positively influence policy for disadvantaged children and families, and the social work profession more broadly.

 Policy Zone in action

 All fellows are signposted to social work consultations, as well as guidance on contributing to these, enabling fellows wherever they are to input into policy decision-making.

 - The Fellowship ran a series of workshops around the country called ‘Push for Change’, which equipped fellows with key tools to influence policy at a local and national level.

 - After attending a public policy event with the Fellowship, two of our fellows ran a workshop where they shared what they had learnt with other fellows.
 The workshop covered the latest research and statistics on child poverty, key legislation, and how poverty impacts children, parents and social work practice.